treasure-data/serverengine/README.md

 | Supervisor |----|  Server  |----| Worker(s) |
 +------------+    +----------+    +-----------+

-# 2. receives SIGINT and waits for shutdown of the erver for server_detach_wait
+# 2. receives SIGINT and waits for shutdown of the server for server_detach_wait
 +------------+    +----------+    +-----------+
 | Supervisor |    |  Server  |----| Worker(s) |
 +------------+    +----------+    +-----------+